-Facial Liposuction and Contouring in Beverly Hills
+Facial Liposuction and Contouring

 Facial liposuction treatment is a minimally invasive cosmetic surgical procedure used to remove the accumulation of fat from the chin around the neck and in the cheeks.
 Hereditary factors can leave certain people with excess fat under their chin and in their cheeks.
 Because it is difficult to lose weight in your face through diet and exercise, liposuction provides another option to help people get the appearance they want.

 Facial Liposuction Before/After Gallery